SVstudent/E2BHacks/README.md

 # **ChaosAgent.AI**

 **AI Agent Security Testing Framework (MCP‑Aware)**

-ChaosAgent.AI is a comprehensive security testing framework for AI agents that interact with external tools via **Model Context Protocol (MCP)**.
-It uses adversarial prompts and sandboxed execution to identify vulnerabilities before deployment, focusing on tool misuse, data leaks, and other security risks.
+ChaosAgent.AI is a production-ready framework for testing AI agents that integrate with external tools via **Model Context Protocol (MCP)**.
+Using adversarial prompts and sandboxed execution, it identifies vulnerabilities such as tool misuse, data leakage, and session bleeding **before deployment**.
+ChaosAgent.AI is the first framework designed specifically for **MCP tool abuse testing**, running real API calls safely in **E2B sandboxes** with **Docker-based MCP servers**.

 ---

 ## 🎯 **Purpose**

-ChaosAgent.AI systematically tests agents for:
+ChaosAgent.AI tests AI agents for critical security issues:

-* **Prompt Injection** — Overrides or manipulates agent instructions
+* **Prompt Injection** — Overrides or confuses agent instructions
-* **Session Bleeding** — Cross-user data exposure
+* **Session Bleeding** — Detects cross-user data exposure
-* **Tool Manipulation (MCP)** — Unauthorized or malicious tool usage
+* **Tool Manipulation (MCP)** — Monitors and prevents malicious use of external tools
-* **Data Leakage** — Exposure of sensitive information (PII, credentials, secrets)
+* **Data Leakage** — Identifies exposure of PII, credentials, or internal data
-* **Resource Exhaustion** — Infinite loops, recursion, or DoS-style attacks
+* **Resource Exhaustion** — Checks for infinite loops, recursion, and DoS attacks

+By simulating real-world attack scenarios, it ensures that agents deployed with MCPs like Browserbase, Exa, and GitHub behave safely.

 ---